 Many of these reforms would need to be implemented in the Afghan Mining Law.
 A new version of the law is currently being debated in parliament, but it currently leaves out most of these provisions.

-“The measures we are calling for are easy wins for Afghanistan – relatively straightforward to implement, and attractive to responsible mining companies,” Carter said.
+“The measures we are calling for are easy wins for Afghanistan – relatively straightforward to implement, and attractive to responsible mining companies,” Smith said.
 “But they are also vitally important tools against abuses that have done untold damage in many other countries.
 Far from being an obstacle, good governance is essential if Afghanistan’s natural resources are to actually benefit the Afghan people.”

 Notes to editors: